 We are a space for innovative collaboration between writers, scholars, and other artists thinking through poetics as a unique and contemporary movement.
 In its effort to highlight, promote, archive, research, and generally advance the practices and epistemologies of African American and African diasporic poetry and poetics, CAAPP supports individual writers, artists, scholars, and others nationally and at a range of career stages and academic ranks.
 We also prioritize providing opportunities for poets and artists outside of academia, in the Pittsburgh community and beyond.

-The Center emerged in a brainstorming session between Pitt poetry professors Terrance Hayes, Dawn Lundy Martin, and Yona Harvey.
+The Center emerged in a brainstorming session between CAAPP Co-Founder and New York University professor Terrance Hayes; University of Pittsburgh professor, CAAPP Co-Founder and Director Dawn Lundy Martin; and University of Pittsburgh professor Yona Harvey.
 This meeting was initiated by English Department Chair and Professor Don Bialostosky, who wanted to discuss how the department might best celebrate the presence of three acclaimed African American poets on its faculty.
 In short, the Center for African American Poetry and Poetics was brought into being through true collaboration, an approach now at the heart of CAAPP’s philosophy and work.

 What is our poetics?

 We are concerned with a practice-based poetics, where creating is centralized as a way of working through questions to arrive at new ideas.
 Collaboration, then, the process of creating in partnership, in community, is an expression of the practice of poetics at its most dynamic.
 It is also an opportunity for greater inclusion and cross pollination.
 The spirit of cultural collaboration and conversation is at the core of our philosophy, programming, and aspirations.